lmcad-unicamp/CLAP/docs/source/usage.rst

 Tags is a (key, value) pair that can be associated to nodes aiming to easily select it when needed.
 Almost every command that you must supply nodes as input may have options to select nodes by tag (will be shown later).

-You can use the command bellow to added a tag to some nodes:
+You can use the command below to added a tag to some nodes:

 ::